Antenna

 If this is None, the directivity is calculated for all zenith angles between 0 and 180 degrees.

-If this is a list or numpy array, it specifies the azimuth angles (in degrees) used to calculate the directivity.
+If this is a list or NumPy array, it specifies the azimuth angles (in degrees) used to calculate the directivity.

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)